 “I would put those risks in the second half, but the longer this is really floundering, the more intense this could be,” said Ablin.

 Barry Knapp, head of equities portfolio strategy at Barclays, said the market could start reacting negatively after the State of the Union, a showcase event for the Democratic platform.

 He said Florida could be an important key for both the race and the market, which historically has been volatile during primary season.

 “If Romney closes the gap then this race goes on until the end of March, if not longer,” said Knapp.
 “I think if Romney loses decisively, and it looks like it’s going to Gingrich, then my sense is that it would be a volatility increasing event.”

-Romney, earlier Tuesday, released his tax returns for 2010, which showed he paid a 14 percent effective tax rate after giving $3 mllion to charity.
+Romney, meanwhile, released his tax returns for 2010 Tuesday, which showed he paid a 14 percent effective tax rate after giving $3 mllion to charity.
 Most of his $21.7 million in income was made from investments.

-Romney also disclosed Tuesday that he had a Swiss financial account that was closed in 2010 and that he made income from overseas investments.
-Romney, the founder of Bain Capital, has been criticized by Democrats and his GOP rivals for not releasing his tax return sooner, but now he faces criticism for his use of the tax code.
+Romney also reported that he has a Swiss financial account that was closed in 2010 and that he made income from overseas investments.
+Romney has been criticized by Democrats and his GOP rivals for not releasing his tax return, but now that he has released it he will be criticized for his use of the tax code.

 Clifton said while he agrees a Gingrich win next week could unsettle markets, it may be short lived.

 “The establishment in the Republican party is in panic over the chance of Newt Gingrich becoming the nominee.
 They believe this is bigger than the presidency.
 There’s the idea it could take the House down and may make it harder to take the Senate," he said.